Manazir Ahsan Gilani: Birth and education

-Manazir Ahsan Gilani was born on the 9th of Rabiul Awwal 1310 H (1 October 1892) in Asthawan, a small village in Patna district (now Nalanda district) of Bihar.
+Manazir Ahsan Gilani was born on the 9th of Rabiul Awwal 1310 H (1 October 1892) in a small village in Asthawan block in Patna district (now Nalanda district) of Bihar.
+The place is now known as Gilani after his title.
 His father’s name was Abul Khair Gilani.
-Their Arab descendants reached the Indian subcontinent about three centuries ago via Iran and finally settled in a village which came to be known as Gilani (based on surname of their ancestors).
+Their Arab ancestors reached the Indian subcontinent about three centuries ago via Iran and finally settled in a village which came to be known as Gilani (based on surname of their ancestors).

 His elementary education was at home and then he stayed in Tonk, Rajasthan for six years studying with Hakeem Barakaat Ahmad.
 Thereafter, he was admitted in Darul Uloom Deoband (1912).
 His other teachers at Darul Uloom Deoband include: Maulana Shabir Ahmad Usmani, Mufti Azizur Rahman Usmani, Maulana Habibur Rahman Usmani and Maulana Syed Ashghar Hussain Deobandi.
 At Darul Uloom Deoband he studied Sahih al-Bukhari and Jami` at-Tirmidhi with Mahmud Hasan Deobandi and also accepted him as his spiritual mentor.
 He studied Sahih Muslim with Anwar Shah Kashmiri, Sunan Abu Dawud with Shabbir Ahmad Usmani and Asghar Hussain Deobandi, Sunan an-Nasa'i with Hussain Ahmad Madani, Ibn Majah with Ghulam Rasool Hazarwi and Muwatta Imam Malik with Azizur Rahman Usmani.